Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

-As previously mentioned, DMA (DMS) with $\alpha=\delta=1$ correspond to BMA (BMS).
-Overall, compared to the benchmark model, BMA provides some improvements in density forecasts, whereas we do not observe any improvements in terms of point forecasts.
+As previously mentioned, DMA (DMS) with $\alpha=\delta=\beta=1$ correspond to BMA (BMS).
+At $h=1$, compared to the benchmark model, BMA provides improvements in density and point forecasts.
+Similar to DMS, BMS is outperformed by the benchmark at $h=1$.
+At both horizons, results confirm that accounting for model uncertainty and parameter instability lead to more out--of--sample gains.

 Finally, as an alternative to these models, we can consider the Kitchen Sink model (the model with all predictors, $\mathcal{M}_7$) where we only average over $\delta$.
 Compared to $\mathcal{M}_{0}$, the kitchen sink model does not provide any improvements at $h=1$.
-At $h=5$, we observe improvements in density forecasts.
-However, the kitchen sink model is outperformed by DMA.
+At $h=5$, we observe improvements in density forecasts compared to $\mathcal{M}_0$.
+However, the kitchen sink model is always outperformed by DMA.